Swiss franc shock shuts some FX brokers; regulators move in

 HSBC said online foreign exchange trading for the Swiss franc "is currently operating normally and we will investigate reports that customers could trade at old rates initially after the cap was lifted."

-(Additional reporting by Michelle Chen, Andrew Winterbottom, Huw Jones, Alasdair Pal, Lincoln Feast Elzio Barreto and Jessica Toonkel; Editing by Ruth Pitchford, David Gaffen and James Dalgleish)
+(Additional reporting by Michelle Chen, Andrew Winterbottom, Huw Jones, Alasdair Pal, Lincoln Feast and Elzio Barreto; Editing by Ruth Pitchford)